 Create a funny shot

 If you want to induce humor into your video, you can zoom in on a subject that’s part of the joke you want to come across.
 The subject can be an object or a person’s facial expression.
-It’s more common to use the moving zoom effect at a quicker speed for a more humorous effect, but slowing down the zoom-in can still be funny.
+It’s more common to use the Ken Burns effect at a quicker speed for a more humorous effect, but slowing down the zoom-in can still be funny.
 Usually, if the zoom-in is slowed down for humor, the subject is a character’s facial expression that lets the audience sit with their emotion.

 Create a dramatic or informative shot